 Maximize the Burn

-Following up your abdominal workouts with a 30 minute cardio session is great idea for maximizing the burn.
-Start with a 2 minute warm up and go for a high intensity workout for 15 minutes and then slow down to about 50% of your full capacity, finally slow down to cool off in the last two minutes.
+Following up on your abdominal workouts with a 30-minute cardio session is a great idea for maximizing the burn.
+Start with a 2-minute warm-up and go for a high-intensity workout for 15 minutes and then slow down to about 50% of your full capacity, finally slow down to cool off in the last two minutes.